JostieVb/chassis-automation-docs/frontend/alerts.rst

 | interval (optional)        | An optional interval that holds the amount of time an alert should be shown.
 The default value is 5 seconds (5000 ms) | ``number``  |
 +----------------------------+-----------------------------------------------------------------------------------------------------------------------+-------------+

 The code example below shows a case where a form is submitted.
-After submission, a alert of the type ``success`` is send to the user with a prefix.
+After submission, an alert of the type ``success`` is send to the user with a prefix.

 .. code-block:: javascript